fharris/JOTB2019_k8_playground/workshops/container-native-development/Intro.md

   ![](images/000/getIP.png)
   ![](images/200/jotb19_describedeploy.png)

   What you want is the External IP!
+And in our cluster this public external IP will always start with 130.X.X.X!
 Once again, take note of it... you will need it in the next point.

 **Let's create the service in the cluster**

 [Optional: Read theory](https://kubernetes.io/docs/concepts/services-networking/service/).

+You have done greate.
+The pod is running in a node.
+You also have the public IP of this node.
+But, you need a way to get access to the application running in the pod.
+You will use a construct called **Service** to achieve that.
 Please download the manifest yaml for the service definition from [here](https://objectstorage.eu-frankfurt-1.oraclecloud.com/n/interactivetech/b/kubeconfig_jotb2019/o/manifestService.yml).

 	$ kubectl create -f manifestService.yml